 This insight leads to the need for a smooth reward function to trace the effect of actions.
 We want to avoid a reward function with vanishing or exploding gradients.
 The cost function in the left gives no direction on where to search unless it is at the edge of the optimal point.
 For this type of cost function, no optimization method can do better than a random search.
 The cost function in the right is much smoother and gives quality information everywhere on where to search next.

-Let’s consider a gripper which grips an object to a target location.
+Let’s consider a gripper that grips an object to a target location.
 We can give a reward when the object reaches its target position.
 But the long delay makes it hard to find the solution.
 Alternatively, a reward function can measure the distance between the object and the gripper as well as the target location.
-This alternative approach gives better and frequent feedback.
+This alternative approach gives better and more frequent feedback.
 Nevertheless, modeling such reward functions precisely and explicitly to a wide range of RL problems is hard.